airdropgames/nft-marketplace-sdk/README.md

 const txInitiatorId = '18b99dd7-af3e-4c3b-bc3f-a2f1927d6386'; // for example this is a bid transaction to accept const transactionPlatformData = await sdk.apis.getTransactionPlatformData(txInitiatorId);

-const bidOrder = BidOrder.fromTransaction(transactionPlatformData.transaction)
+const bidOrder = BidOrder.fromTransaction(sdk, transactionPlatformData.transaction);

 // create an sign it as the previous section const offerOrder = ...

-// creating blockchain transaction const transaction = new sdk.transaction.MatchOrdersTransaction(
-  bidOrder,
-  offerOrder, // create it like we create bid order transactionPlatformData,
+// creating blockchain transaction const transaction = new OffchainMatchOrdersTransaction( bidOrder, offerOrder, // create it like we create bid order transactionPlatformData,